ome/omero-guide-figure/docs/omero_figure_scripting.rst

 -  Install the OMERO.figure web app as described at https://pypi.org/project/omero-figure/
 -  Upload the script :download:`Split_View_Figure.py <../scripts/Split_View_Figure.py>` to the OMERO scripting service
--  For the `Shapes heatmap from OMERO.table` example, you'll need to draw ROIs on an Image and create an OMERO.table on the Image with a ``Shape`` column with corresponding Shape IDs, as described at `omero-metadata <https://github.com/ome/omero-metadata#populate>`_
+-  For the :ref:`Shapes heatmap from OMERO.table<omeroTableData>` example, you'll need to draw ROIs on an Image and create an OMERO.table on the
+   Image with a ``Shape`` column with corresponding Shape IDs, as described below.

 Resources
 ---------

--  For `Figure creation in Python`, any multi-channel images, e.g. from `siRNAi-HeLa <https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/>`__
+-  For :ref:`Figure creation in Python<figureCreationPython>`, any multi-channel images, e.g. from `siRNAi-HeLa <https://downloads.openmicroscopy.org/images/DV/siRNAi-HeLa/>`__
--  For the `Labels from Map Annotations` example, any time-lapse images, e.g. `FRAP <https://downloads.openmicroscopy.org/images/DV/will/FRAP/>`__.
+-  For the :ref:`Labels from Map Annotations<labelsFromMapAnnotations>` example, any time-lapse images, e.g. `FRAP <https://downloads.openmicroscopy.org/images/DV/will/FRAP/>`__.
 -  For the other sections, any images can be used.

+.. _figureCreationPython:

 Figure creation in Python
 -------------------------